fadhil3310/StupidVNEngine/README.md

 ### A simple and easy-to-use game engine for Visual Novel.

-Built in raw C++17 with no smart pointer shenanigans OwO.
+Built in raw C++17 without OOP and smart pointer shenanigans OwO.

 Originally created for a school project.
 [Here's the repo](https://github.com/hrtsnam/UAS_SDA_PROJECT).

 ## Features

+* Graph-based scene management.
 * Support up to 3 characters to be shown at the same time (you can draw your character manually without using the built-in character drawing system if you want).
 * Character animation (Fade, Slide, Jump, Shake, etc).
-* Choice system and skip dialog.
+* UI (Text, Button, Input field, etc).
 * Play music and sound effect.
-* UI (Text, Button, Input field, etc).
 * Page/scene transition.
 * Custom immediate-mode drawing per page/scene.